 The production systems include PoolServer and Azure Storage vNext.
 For the former, we picked two versions where the developers found interesting liveness violations.
 Proposers is a simplified version of the Paxos protocol obtained from previous work [9].
-Chord [17] is a protocol implementing a distributed keyvalue store.
+Chord [18] is a protocol implementing a distributed keyvalue store.
 ReplicatingStorage was described earlier (§V).
 FailureDetector is a failure detection protocol.
 Process Scheduler, Leader Election, and Sliding Window are P# versions of SPIN benchmarks [12].

 All benchmarks have a liveness bug, except for Leader Election and Sliding Window.
-For the non-production systems, a description of their liveness bugs can be found in Appendix A. The production systems are proprietary; their liveness bugs were found using P# for the first time.
+A description of the bugs can be found in our technical report [14].
+The production systems are proprietary; their liveness bugs were found using P# for the first time.
 We performed all our experiments on a 64-bit Windows Server machine with 64 GB RAM and 16 logical cores.